51ddh4r7h-A/Neural-Stye-Transfer-MLOps/README.md

-## This is Neural Style Transfer Project implemented with MLOps
+## This is Neural Style Transfer Project implemented with MLOps!